ambitus/pyracf/user/advanced/alter.md

 * `SecurityRequestError`<br>
   Raises `SecurityRequestError` when the **Return Code** of a **Security Result** returned by IRRSMO00 is **NOT** equal to `0`.
 * `AlterOperationError`<br>
-  Raises `AlterOperationError` when the **z/OS userid** supplied does not already exist in the environment.
+  Raises `AlterOperationError` when the **z/OS userid** supplied cannot be altered because it does not exist in the environment.
 * `SegmentTraitError`<br>
   Raises `SegmentTraitError` when the dictionary of **traits/attributes** supplied contains at least one unknown trait.